vreddhi/PAPI/README.md

 **How to Run the program**

  - python3 main.py -h (This will give all options available)
- - python3 main.py -copy (Copied rules from source config to destination configuration)
+ - python3 main.py -copy (Copies rules from source config to destination configuration)
  - python3 main.py -download (Downloads the rules and displays in console)
  - python3 main.py - activate (Activates the configuration)